 Maruja Quiros serves as Manager and Administrator of the Center, and Oreyda Cano as Assistant Administrator, both local residents of Paritilla.
 A local advisory committee was formed.
 Members include Librada Flores, Letsy Prado, Rosa Cerrud, Miquilina Ortiz, Jesús Quirós, Isabel Keddy-Hector Nilsa Lucero, Viodelda Velasquez, Luis Herrera y Taina,

 Educational activities in the Computer Learning Centers

 In the two centers, our administrators teach courses in computer use for children and adults, and collaborate with the school teachers to incorporate the use of the computer and the Internet with the school curriculum.
 They use software designed to teach advanced computer skills, including coding and web design, to children and adults.
-One of our students, a 12 year old, won 1st prize in a nationwide competition in coding in 2016.
+One of our students, a 12 year old, won 1st prize in a nationwide competition in coding.
 The center is used by other members of the community to teach courses on the environment, food preparation, and handcrafts.
 INADEH, the agency that provides training in vocational skills, provides various courses in our centers, including English, electricity, plumbing, accounting, and professional skills.

 Students from elementary through university level use the centers to complete schoolwork, and adults can take online courses and use the computers for personal needs.

 Since our model has been successful, we invite other computer centers and Infoplazas to participate in joint activities, such as competitions and science fairs, and assist them in incorporating more learning programs into their centers to become Computer Learning Centers.
 We have worked with the Center in Isla de Canas, a sea turtle protection area, and are currently working with the mayor of Pocri to introduce educational programs there.